Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/Alexa/T1_Pro_Cube/Aqara T1 Pro cube Setup to Echo Show.md

 ## Adding to Xdrip
 1. If you are using Dexcom Server To get the data from xDrip+ to the Dexcom Share Server you first need an account on the Dexcom site.
 And to add it to your Xdrip Cloud Upload / Dexcom Share Server Upload<br>
 You should have already setup Xdrip and have readings coming into it from your CGM.<br>
-2. This is the same place you are also going to need to add your Nightscout Datasource to Xdrip too.
+2. This is the same place you are also going to need to add your Nightscout Datasource in to Xdrip.
 This is located in Nightscout Sync (REST-API) Base URL and to also make sure you are getting readings from your Dexcom One into Xdrip.<br>

 <img width="300" height="auto" border="0" align="center"  src="/my-project/img/Alexa/T1_Pro_Cube/xdrip readings and hamberger.jpg" title="xdrip Readings and Hamberger Menu"/>  <img width="300" height="auto" border="0" align="center"  src="/my-project/img/Alexa/T1_Pro_Cube/xdrip cloud upload.jpg" title="Cloud Upload"/><br>